 Which one is for you?

 In Surfshark VPN vs. ProtonVPN, most of the rounds were a tie.
 Server count and platforms are the only features different in both.
 Surfshark is a clear winner of this comparison.
 Although, while testing, Surfshark took longer to connect most of the time.

 Surfshark VPN does not offer any trial, but its customer service is good.
 I purchased the service for this article, but I contacted them about a free trial as well, and they offered me a three-month trial to test the service and refunded me the money.
 Read the response they emailed to me here.

 Final score: Surfshark: 7 | ProtonVPN: 6

-Surfshark vs. ProtonVPN covered the most important features.
+Surfshark vs. ProtonVPN covered the essential features.
 Thanks for reading.
 I hope the blog post was helpful.
 What do you think of both?
 Which VPN do you use?
 Please share your views in the comments below so everyone can choose the right VPN tool.